 Now time to run the Project.

-command into the project root directory to run the project.
+Execute sbt run command into the project root directory to run the project.

 To compile the project you can run sbt compile